geocoder21/WhiteStarLine/Development.md

 ## Design process

 ### Algorithm
+The following algorithm was prepared to meet the task requirements:

 1. read in radar and lidar data
 2. identify ice from radar data and for cells containing ice, extract lidar height data
 3. assess total volume and mass of iceberg